JuergenGutsch/blog/_source/_posts/2018-01-29-trying-react.md

 ### React Developer Tools

 For Chrome and Firefox there are add-ins available to inspect and debug React apps in the browser.
-For Chrome I installed the React Developer Tools, which is really useful to see the component hierarchy:
+For Chrome I installed the **React Developer Tools**, which is really useful to see the component hierarchy:

 ![]({{site.baseurl}}/img/trying-react/react-dev-tools.PNG)

 ## Hosting the app

-The react app is hosted in a index.html, which is stored inside the ./dist folder.
-It calls the bundle.js.
-The Process start in the index.js. react putts the App inside a div with the Id app (as you can see in the first code snippet in this post.)
+The react app is hosted in a `index.html`, which is stored inside the `./dist` folder.
+It references the `bundle.js`.
+The React process starts in the `index.js`.
+React putts the App inside a `div` with the Id `app` (as you can see in the first code snippet in this post.)

 ~~~ html
 <!DOCTYPE html>